-This is the course format for a full-time student in this program.
-Each term is 16 weeks and courses are offered in blocks of 8 weeks.
+This is the course format for a full-time student in this program with 16 week terms.
 For more information about this program or part-time options, please call 585.594.6600 or email AGE-Admissions@roberts.edu.

 GEDU 5010 | Planning, Instruction, and Assessment | 3 credits

 This course provides an integrated introduction to the processes by which teachers plan and deliver instruction, and assess student learning in inclusive classroom settings.
 Students will learn to create lesson and unit plans, identify and use a variety of teaching strategies, monitor and adjust during instruction, and use both informal and formal assessments.
 Students will learn to adapt instruction to meet students’ learning differences and align instruction with New York State learning standards.

 GEDU 5011 | Social Foundations of Education | 3 credits | Offered Online